 Changes to the network access regulation model for the Western Power network will require consequential and complementary changes to the Wholesale Electricity Market, including a new generator dispatch tool to be designed and implemented by the Australian Energy Market Operator.

-Regulatory changes to facilitate the reforms will largely be progressed through amendments to the Wholesale Electricity Market Rules, developed by the Public Utilities Office with assistance from the Australian Energy Market Operator, and considered through the independent Rule Change Panel process.
+Regulatory changes to facilitate the reforms will largely be progressed through amendments to the Wholesale Electricity Market Rules, developed by the Public Utilities Office with assistance from the Australian Energy Market Operator.

 Any new capacity pricing arrangements to be considered must be fit-for-purpose, cost effective, and based on a more dynamic and responsive pricing mechanism to ensure electricity consumers do not pay more than necessary for sufficient capacity to meet reliability requirements for the electricity system.